alistaircol/ac-website/content/articles/httpd-server-hardening.md

 The easy way, following https://httpsiseasy.com/

-- Disable the use of TLS v1.0 encryption protocol
+- Disable the use of TLS v1.0, TLS v1.1 encryption protocol
 - Disable the use of DES encryption cipher.

 Basically enabling TLS 3, and setting minimum TLS version to TLS 1.2.
 (TLS 1.3 support is [good](https://caniuse.com/#feat=tls1-3) but not massive).